New camera.

 2) Give quick education about what is this tool is and where to find it

 We used a catchy interstitial ad.
 The animation visually demonstrates what horizon leveling does (corrects the horizon line in your footage), and the brief copy elaborates on this to solidify user understanding with minimal cognitive load.
+The copy complemented the animation by educating users about 1) the name of the tool, 2) what it generally does, and 3) where to find it in the app.

-Details: We took a more creative approach with the copy as this is a promotion, not a functional dialog.
+We took a more creative approach with the copy as this is a promotion, not a functional dialog.
 The goal is to peak the user’s curiosity and get them to understand the tool just enough to want to tap the CTA and try it out.
 And the animation instantly demonstrates what the tool does, so cognitive load is minimal.

 We chose to show the promo right as users open playback mode in the app because: